 However, over the subsequent days the attorney continued to be denied access to her defendant.
 Ms. Guseynova was only able to finally to meet with the deputy superintendent of the Buinaksk district police department, that very "Arsen", who addressed her with rather explicit threats.
 "Arsen" had told her that the 10-day term of administrative arrest had already expired for Mamedyarov and that he had been transferred to the Prosecutor's Office of Republic of Dagestan for interrogation within the context of criminal case No 801167, pending at the Investigative Department of the Investigative Committee of the Dagestan Public Prosecutor's Office opened on the fact of the attack on offices of the security services on September 2, 2008 pursuant to Article 317 of the Criminal Code of the Russian Federation (encroachment on the life of a law enforcement officer).
-The inspection by the prosecutor's own confession, no pressure was ever brought on him, he had accidentally fallen in the forest breaking his arm, after which he was detained on September 30.
+The inspection by the prosecutor's office conducted upon the demand from the attorney, revealed that, according to Mamedyarov's own confession, no pressure was ever brought on him, he had accidentally fallen in the forest breaking his arm, after which he was detained on September 30.
 The deputy prosecutor refused to issue to the attorney a copy of the warrant for arrest informing her that he still had ten days to make the decision regarding the petition.